John Wayne never served a day in the military, but he certainly was one very vocal supporter of the troops.

 The film’s climax featured an incident that composited the attacks on Japanese carriers during the Battle of the Philippine Sea with the actions of the submarines USS Darter (SS 227) and USS Dace (SS 247).
 The film is notable for showing the many missions the subs of World War II carried out, from evacuating civilians to rescuing pilots to, of course, sinking enemy ships (the Thunderfish’s on-screen kill total included a carrier, destroyer, a Q-ship, and a submarine).

 You can see the trailer below.
-The film is available for sale on Youtube.
+The film is available for rent on Youtube.